LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/external-invocations.md

 5. Click on **Request Token** to send the request and retrieve your token.

 6. Now the oAuth2.0 flow is triggered and you will first be forwarded to the LiveEngage login page.
-There you need to provide the credentials of the system-user that will be used for invocation.
+There you need to provide the credentials of the user that will be used for invocation, which you created earlier.

 7. On the following screen you can see your generated **Access Token**.
 You'll use this token to perform the invocation.
 The access-token will be sent with every FaaS invocation.

 [Missing Screenshot with generated Access Token]: <> (See INTERNAL User Guide).
+EK - this screenshot is unnecessary.
+The screen is clearly labelled.

 8. Below is also the **refresh_token** you need for refreshing your Access Token